 His early successes seemed centred round the classical composers; Peter Katin was greatly in demand for W.A.
 Mozart concerto performances in particular and he also developed a rare talent for chamber music.
 In 1952, he debuted at The Proms.
 However, a performance of S. Rachmaninov's Piano Concerto No. 3 in D minor in 1953 changed his image almost overnight.
 In 1958, he became the first British pianist to make a post-war solo tour of the Soviet Union.
 In 1961, the composer Bryan Kelly wrote Tango especially for Katin.
 He hailed as a virtuoso of the first order he was constantly in demand for the most taxing of romantic concertos until the late sixties, but by that time he decided that he needed to make a more in-depth study of the composers who had almost escaped him when he was immersed in the big major works.

-Peter Katinís constant encouragement of the preserving of individuality in young artists has been one factor in the conferral during 1994 of an Honorary Doctorate by De Montfort University, and as a teacher, he has had highly successful years at the Royal Academy of Music (1956-1959), The University of Western Ontario (1968-1984), the Royal College of Music (since 1992) and Thames Valley University.
-He has also written many articles on piano technique and interpretation.
+Peter Katins constant encouragement of the preserving of individuality in young artists was one factor in the conferral during 1994 of an Honorary Doctorate by De Montfort University, and as a teacher, he had highly successful years at the Royal Academy of Music (1956-1959), The University of Western Ontario (1968-1984), the Royal College of Music (since 1992) and Thames Valley University.
+He also wrote many articles on piano technique and interpretation.

-Peter Katin has now almost forty recordings, more than at any other time in his career, which have been received with critical superlatives.
+Peter Katin had almost forty recordings, many of which were received with critical superlatives.
 These include the complete F. Chopin's Nocturnes and Impromptus, Grieg Lyric Pieces, F. Chopin's Waltzes and Polonaises and the S. Rachmaninov Preludes.
 A live performance of a recital including the F. Liszt Sonata was released to a rave review in Classic CD.
-His interest in period pianos has resulted in three such recordings, as well as an all-F. Chopin programme on his own Collard & Collard 1836, and another on a Broadwood grand that was used by F. Chopin on the occasion of his last visit to London.
+His interest in period pianos resulted in three such recordings, as well as an all-F. Chopin programme on his own Collard & Collard 1836, and another on a Broadwood grand that was used by F. Chopin on the occasion of his last visit to London.

 Peter Katin gave an anniversary recital at Wigmore Hall on December 13, 1998, exactly fifty years from the date of his début, celebrated his 70th birthday in November 2000, and his 75th birthday in 2005.
 His acclaimed recording of the complete W.A.
-Mozart sonatas were reissued by Altara Music in July 2008, and a new CD of four Haydn sonatas await release; a F. Chopin recital (originally for Olympia) from Somm Recordings has been very favourably received.
-Peter Katin has supported several charities in the past, and he has given no less than fourteen recitals which have raised vital funds for the Chernobyl Children's Project (UK).
+Mozart sonatas were reissued by Altara Music in July 2008, and a new CD of four Haydn sonatas await release; a F. Chopin recital (originally for Olympia) from Somm Recordings were very favourably received.
+Peter Katin supported several charities in the past, and he gave no less than fourteen recitals which raised vital funds for the Chernobyl Children's Project (UK).